LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Third Party Bot Connectors.md

 After completing the code, deploy the function to our functions cloud and have the integration ready to work with your bot in a matter of seconds.

-For more detailed information, please visit the [developers community](https://developers.liveperson.com/third-party-bots-custom-integration.html)
+For more detailed information, please visit the [Developer Center](https://developers.liveperson.com/third-party-bots-custom-integration.html)

 ## Third-party bot status dashboard